 5. Damage to Property

 Until the date of Closing hereunder, the risk of loss and damage of or to the Property shall be borne by Optionor.
 If, before the date of Closing, any portion of the Property shall be taken by eminent domain or be the subject of condemnation proceedings, or fire or other casualty results in damage to the Property, Optionee may either terminate this Option, and this Option shall be of no further force or effect; or Optionee may complete the purchase of the Property or so much thereof as shall remain, without reduction in the Purchase Price, in which event Optionee shall be entitled, in the event of condemnation, to receive all awards paid or payable with respect to such taking or condemnation proceedings, or, in the case of fire or other casualty, to receive all insurance proceeds therefor.
-Optionor shall execute and deliver to Optionee on the date of Closing hereunder, all documents as may be necessary to effect the full assignment and collection of such awards and proceeds in the event Optioneeelects to complete the purchase of the Property.
+On the date of Closing, Optionor shall execute and deliver to Optionee all documents as may be necessary to effect the full assignment and collection of such awards and proceeds..

 6. Due Diligence

-After the date hereof, Optionee (or any agent or representative of Optionee) shall have the right to enter upon the Property without prior permission of the Optionor for the purpose of making any and all inspections and investigations as Optionee deems necessary, including, without limitation, any survey, environmental testing, geotechnical studies, soil sampling, groundwater quantity and quality analysis and boundary and topographical studies.
+After the Effective Date, Optionee (or any agent or representative of Optionee) shall have the right to enter upon the Property without prior permission of the Optionor for the purpose of making any and all inspections and investigations as Optionee deems necessary, including, without limitation, any survey, environmental testing, geotechnical studies, soil sampling, groundwater quantity and quality analysis and boundary and topographical studies.
 Any such inspections and investigations shall not negate any representation or covenant of Optionor hereunder.
 Optionee assumes all liability in connection with the performance of due diligence by it or its agents or representatives not in accordance with Optionee's obligations under this Option, provided, Optionee shall not be liable to Optionor for any consequential, special, exemplary or punitive damages.

-The following items relating to the Property (the "Review Materials") shall be provided by Optionor to Optionee within three (3) days after the date hereof and otherwise as provided below:
+The following items relating to the Property (the "Review Materials") shall be provided by Optionor to Optionee within three (3) days after the Effective Date and otherwise as provided below:

 A. The results of any inspections undertaken by, or on behalf of, the Optionor or received from a previous owner including without limitation all surveys, plans, specifications, environmental, engineering and mechanical data relating to the Property and reports such as soils reports and environmental audits.